 Active Recall

-Don’t just read - test yourself!
-Use HAM Test Bank’s Practice Mode to actively recall information.
+Don’t just read.
+Test yourself.
+Use HAM Test Bank’s Practice Mode to actively recall information before you peek at the explanation.

 Spaced Repetition